AlexAbes/cs109a/index.md

 The next article that proved helpful was one consisting of a hand-picked [top 25 best playlists on Spotify](https://www.digitaltrends.com/music/best-playlists-on-spotify/).
 This article was a delve into the everyday nature of a playlist, and allowed us to see the true variation found in many popular playlists.
 Looking through the 25 playlists helped us to pick which genres we would want to classify our playlists under as well as helped us understand better what we were aiming to classify, a fully curated popular playlist.

 The [last article](https://www.thrillist.com/tech/nation/how-to-find-great-spotify-playlists) we found was extremely helpful in painting a better picture of the user’s interaction when picking a playlist which we then used as a basis for how our model should work.
 Since many of the most popular playlists on Spotify are curated directly by Spotify users, it was insightful to know some practices they have when it comes to creating a popular playlist, such as using Spotify’s “Discover Weekly”.
-We found that while the data we have did not allow for incredible creativity, a tip from the article called for creating themed playlists, which was in our capacity since we had predictors such as genre and artist.
+We found that while the data we have does not allow for incredible creativity, a tip from the article called for creating themed playlists, which was in our capacity since we had the genre predictor.

 ## Modeling Approach and Project Trajectory

-*
+Before beginning any modeling we applied one-hot encoding to the genre predictor so that each genre had a binary column indicating the presence or absence of that column, with a default genre of 'ambient'.

+We initially ran a simple linear regression using only the variable Maximum Popularity, with the aim of designating a baseline model upon which we could improve.
+We found that it achieved a

 But no prediction system is perfect, and it is bound to make erroneous predictions.
 Our model could make two kinds of errors:
 - a false positive (an unpopular playlist was falsely predicted to be popular)